oncet/s3-deployer/README.md

 # S3 Deployer

-A CLI tool for uploading files to Amazon S3 buckets.
+A CLI tool for uploading files to Amazon S3 buckets using Node.js.

 All files are uploaded to a `history/<hash>` folder and then copied to the bucket's root.